googleboy-byte/innofund-own/README.md

 - Track contribution history
 - Interact with project creators
 - Vote on projects (upvote/downvote)
+- Participate in project polls

+### Project Polling System
+- Project owners can create polls with 2-5 options
+- Only one active poll per project at a time
+- Authenticated users can vote on polls
+- Real-time vote tracking and percentage display
+- Poll results visible to all users
+- Project owners can delete polls
+- Secure voting system preventing duplicate votes

 ### General Features
 - User authentication with OAuth